 Key challenges of managing remote workers

-Managing remote employees - whether they’re salaried staff or freelance contractors - comes with a unique set of challenges that you wouldn’t have to deal with in a traditional office environment.
+Managing remote workers - whether they’re salaried staff or freelance contractors - comes with a unique set of challenges that you wouldn’t have to deal with in a traditional office environment.
 You’re also now managing a staff who have their own challenges relating to productivity, mental health, and a sense of belonging within the company culture.
 Here are four key macro challenges that often arise when managing remote workers.

 This is by far the biggest challenge when switching to remote work.
 You’ll notice as we go through this guide that many other problems stem from a lack of clear communication and the solutions are generally vice-versa.
 Gone are the days when you could simply turn your chair around and have a word with your employees.